JitkaCNGroup/GitBegin/tutorial/GitBasics.md

 **Example in Git Bash:**
 _Repository for example: Init.zip_, Room.java file

-1. Add Room.java file  to Git repository
+1. Add _Room.java_ file from _code examples_ folder to the Git repository
 2. Move it into the tracking area

 <details>